 If your main goal is to have people visit your website, then clicks are a good place to start.
-Use cost-per-click (CPC) bidding and you'll pay only when someone actually clicks on your ad and comes to your site.
+Using cost-per-click (CPC) bidding, you'll pay only when someone actually clicks on your ad and comes to your site.

 If you run a hiking club in Vermont, you might want to bid a lot for direct-hit keywords like "Vermont hiking" and a different amount for broader keywords like "hiking maps."

 If your campaign is targeting just the Search Network and your main goal is to increase your brand visibility, consider using Target Impression Share.
 With this bidding strategy, Google Ads will automatically set your bids to help achieve your Impression Share goal.
 For example, if you choose an Impression Share target of 65% on the absolute top of the page, Google Ads will automatically set your bids to help show your ads on the absolute top of the page 65% of the total possible amount of times they could show.

 If your campaign is targeting just the Display Network, instead of paying by the click, you can pay by the number of times your ad is viewably shown.
 That's called cost-per-thousand viewable impressions (vCPM) bidding, since you pay for every 1,000 times your ad appears and is viewable.
 If you're mostly interested in getting your name or logo in front of lots of people, this is a smart option.
 Learn how ads are measured as viewable.

 Viewable CPM bidding, like CPC manual bidding, lets you set bids at the ad group level, or for individual placements.

 Focus on conversions (for Search and Display ads)